 The approximate distance from London to Brussels is about 210 miles the Eurostar covers the distance in about 2 hours and 10 minutes.

 Unlike Amtrak trains, there is no baggage check-in at the station and a separate baggage car for your pieces of baggage.
-You need to carry your baggage and store them in the car you will be traveling.
+You need to carry your luggage and store them in the coach you will be traveling.
 Eurostar allows everyone to bring two large pieces of baggage and a carryon.
 But no one checks whether you are carryon more than two pieces of luggage.

 Because the Eurostar highspeed train stops only about two or three minutes in intermediate stops, it is not possible to have a baggage car and load them onto the train.

 There are two large baggage storage areas right in front of the doors for a total of 4 storage area for four doors.
 Also, you have two small storage areas one at each end of the car inside the seating area, where you can keep your carryon or small baggage.

 The baggage storage area will be full you may have to take the baggage to the other end of the car to place them.
 We did not find space for one of our bags, so I have to take it to another end of the car to store them.
 We kept our carry on luggage in the storage available inside the compartment.

 Also, there was a storge available for small items right above the seats.

 After getting seated my family went to sleep immediately.
 But being a train fan, I cannot hold my excitement, started checking out and taking the video of the rolling countryside.

 At the time when we traveled the Eurostar was still running the older 3rd generation of Eurostar e300 train from London to Brussels compared to the latest 4th generation of Eurostar trains e320 from London to France.
 The seats are an old one, half of the seats were facing in the direction of train travel and the other half facing the opposite direction.
 I have heard the seats are excellent and comfortable in the new Eurostar 4th generation trains.